 Although the Labrador Retrievers are known to shed heavily, the coat of Blue Heelers is easier to maintain.
 Therefore, the Labraheeler is bound to be a mix between the two.

-The Labrador Retriever needs to be brushed on a regular basis and bathed occasionally since they love to play in the dirt.
+The Labrador Retriever needs to be brushed regularly and bathed occasionally since they love to play in the dirt.

 The Blue Heeler, on the other hand, should still be brushed regularly, even though they shed much less.

 Labraheelers will need the same amount of grooming and maintenance, such as nail clipping, ear cleaning, and teeth care.